Forbidden Planet - Sci-Fi Classic Film Review

 But at the same time as all this is going on, you've got Robby the Robot replicating bourbon by the gallon and guys shooting lasers at a big, goofy monster from under the rim of their flying saucer.
 It isn't a dour, depressing exploration of innocence lost and the terrors of humanity's collective id; it's a fun genre flick that hides its heady thematic ideas beneath a thick, colorful layer of chrome, action, fantasy, and romance.
 It's a movie that really does have something for everyone, and it sets the bar by which all other blockbuster science-fiction films should be measured.
 Even today, it's a difficult bar to meet, and an almost impossible one to clear.

-I have much, much more to say about this movie, and you can expect to hear some of it in my video review, to be released this Sunday.
+I have much, much more to say about this movie, and you can expect to hear some of it in my video review, which you can find below.
 There, I'll discuss the film's production, its profound influence of Gene Roddenberry's Star Trek, its groundbreaking usage of electronic music, the importance of Robby as an icon of sci-fi cinema, and much more.
-Subscribe to my YouTube channel so you don't miss it!
+Subscribe to my YouTube channel so you don't miss more videos like it in the future!

 -e. magill 5/16/2019